santoshxshrestha/cweb/README.md

 ## Acknowledgments

 Built with Next.js, Rust, and WebAssembly.
+CWeb - A modern online C compiler running entirely in your browser.